-This chapter focuses on bush users' practices and describes the extent of open field defecation in Nimba and Lofa counties .
+This chapter focuses on bush users' practices and describes the extent of open field defecation in Nimba and Lofa counties.
 These counties are of specific interest since the PACS program was implemented here from 2016-2020.
 The chapter begins with data on the overall toilet use in the sample, followed by toilet use and ownership patterns in current bush users.
-We also describe the level of open field defecation in 3 groups, current ODF communities, previous ODF communities and never ODF communities.
+We also describe the level of open field defecation in three groups: currently ODF communities, previously ODF communities, and never ODF communities.
 In addition, the chapter shares data on bush users' intentions related to toilet ownership.

 Figure 4.1 shows the estimate of open field defecation in Liberia by county.
-Based on the DHS 2019 data, we see that the counties of Nimba and Lofa have 37.4 percent and 49.3 percent open field defecation.
-River Gee and Maryland counties have the lowest levels of open field defecation and Gbarpolu and Sinoe counties have the highest levels of bush use (Figure 4.1)
+Based on the 2019 DHS data, we see that the counties of Nimba and Lofa have 37.4% and 49.3% open field defecation.
+River Gee and Maryland counties have the lowest levels of open field defecation and Gbarpolu and Sinoe counties have the highest levels of bush use (Figure 4.1).

-Figure 4.1: Percent open field defecation in Liberia by county, DHS, 2019.
+Figure 4.1: Percent open field defecation in Liberia by county, DHS, 2019